Looking to Science to Explain the Effectiveness of EFT Tapping

 Its All About Feeling Safe: Neuroception and Polyvagal Theory Made Simple

 Tapping can be done alone or with another person.
-There are many areas of ones life that one can tap by oneself on.
-There are however times that one should not tap on oneself and would be better served by tapping with an experienced professional.
-This is especially important in the cases of physical and sexual and extreme emotional trauma.
+There are many areas of one’s life that one can tap by oneself on.
+There are however times that one should consider not tapping on oneself and would be better served by tapping with an experienced professional.
+This is especially important in the cases of single and especially multiple experiences of physical or sexual trauma.

 Tapping with another person has several advantages.
 We are increasingly observing the positive effect that a person who creates a safe and supportive relationship can provide in “neuroregulation”, the process of bringing our nervous system into a relaxed and balanced state.
 The work of Stephen Porges, PhD, and his scholarly work on the Polyvagal Theory describes how our brains utilize “neuroception”, a pre-conscious mechanism of sensing friend or foe, safety or danger based upon another person’s facial expression, tone of voice and body movements.
 When an effective tapping session is performed, it is critical to consider the positive “social engagement” aspect that stimulates the most advanced part of our Vagus nerve, which helps us to feel calm, safe and balanced even when we are focusing on and talking about difficult or painful subjects.